Cork Junior B Football Championship

 The Cork Junior B Football Championship (known for sponsorship reasons as the Bon Secours Cork Junior B Football Championship and abbreviated to the Cork JBFC) is an annual Gaelic football competition organised by the Cork County Board of the Gaelic Athletic Association and contested by junior clubs in the county of Cork in Ireland.
 It is the seventh tier overall in the entire Cork football championship system.

 The Cork Junior B Championship was introduced as a knockout tournament in 1984.
 In its current format, the championship is completed over the course of ten weeks.
 Unlike the Cork Junior A Football Championship, it is a countywide competition not limited to divisional champions.
 The championship includes a round robin followed by a knockout stage, which culminates with the final match at Páirc Uí Rinn.

 The competition has been won by 27 teams, eight of which have won it more than once.
 Argideen Rangers are the most successful team in the competition's history, having won it four times.
-St Oliver Plunketts are the title holders after defeating Ballyphehane by 1–10 to 1–09 in the 2023 final.